The Best Drum Machines in 2019 under $500

 When you are referring to analog drum machine synthesizers, the first tools that come to mind are probably the TR-808 and TR-909 by Roland.
 Funny story that when they first got introduced to the world in the early 80s, these drum machines were not actually considered good at all.
 In the following decades, they became more popular, and we now hear the 808’s and 909’s powerful kick drum, clap, snare, tom, and cymbals in many recordings all over the world.

 Hardware synthesizers, samplers, and drum machines are having a renaissance.

 When it comes to selecting gear, it mostly comes down to personal needs and how you make your music.

 Some of you might get discouraged about buying a new drum machine.
 And that’s because computers keep getting faster, and you can have a digital music studio entirely on your desktop or laptop.
-In 2018, tablets and smartphones had high-quality music production and recording applications with a very affordable price.
+In 2019, tablets and smartphones had high-quality music production and recording applications at a very affordable price.